 Core Competencies (Program Learning Outcomes)

-- B Describe and compare the organizational settings in which library and information professionals practice.
+- B Describe and compare organizational settings in which information professionals practice.

 - H Demonstrate proficiency in identifying, using, and evaluating current and emerging information and communication technologies.